worksome/exchange/README.md

 ### Currency.GetGeoApi.com

-[Currency.GetGeoApi.com](https://currency.getgeoapi.com) is an alternative option you can use with suitable free quota.
+[Currency.GetGeoApi.com](https://currency.getgeoapi.com) is an alternative option you can use with a free quota.

 In your `exchange.php` config file, set `default` to `currency_geo`, or set `EXCHANGE_DRIVER` to `currency_geo` in your `.env` file.
-Set `CURRENCY_GEO_ACCESS_KEY` to your provided access key from Currency.GetGeoApi.com.
+Set `CURRENCY_GEO_ACCESS_KEY` to your provided access key from currency.getgeoapi.com.

 With that task completed, you're ready to start using [Currency.GetGeoApi.com](https://currency.getgeoapi.com) for retrieving up-to-date exchange rates.